A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals

 \section{Introduction}

-A field that has attracted significant interest in recent years is the study of wave propagation through heterogeneous materials such as photonic crystals, which are engineered to exhibit properties that cannot be found in homogeneous materials.
+A field that has attracted significant interest in recent years is the study of light propagation through photonic crystals, which are heterogeneous materials engineered to exhibit properties that cannot be found in homogeneous materials.
 Photonic crystals are assembled by combining conventional materials in lattice structures usually at the microscopic level.
-Their interaction with acoustic and electromagnetic waves produces several wave phenomena that are not attainable with ordinary materials.
-A highly interesting phenomenon is the photonic bandgap, a broad range of frequencies for which light waves are disallowed to propagate through a periodic optical nanostructure \cite{saleh1991fundamentals}.
-These structures enable us to control the transmission of light by creating defects in the crystal, since the photons traveling at any frequency within the band gap are exponentially attenuated within the crystal, thus allowing to guide light in the defect.
-Moreover, this effect happens in all directions unlike total internal reflection (TIR).
+Electromagnetic wave propagation through photonic crystals is characterized by band gaps, that is, ranges of frequencies for which light waves are not allowed to propagate through the periodic optical nanostructure \cite{saleh1991fundamentals}.
+Introducing defects in these periodic structures allows us to create waveguides, since waves traveling at frequencies within the band gap are exponentially attenuated within the crystal, and thus can only propagate along the defect.
+Waveguides exploiting this mechanism can be much more efficient than traditional waveguides based on total internal reflection (TIR).
 Photonic crystals have applications in fibers \cite{knight1996all,russell2003photonic}, waveguides \cite{johnson1999guided,joannopoulos2011photonic} and superlenses \cite{pendry2000negative,luo2002all}.